Smooth moduli spaces of associative submanifolds: Closed associative submanifolds

 \subsection{Varying the $G_2$-structure}

 \textbf{Theorem \ref{generic} } \textit{Let $M$ be a manifold equipped with a closed $G_2$-structure $\phi$, and $Y$ be a smooth compact closed $\phi$-associative submanifold.
-Then for every generic closed $G_2$-structure $\psi$ close enough to $\phi$, the moduli space $\bm_{Y,\psi}$ contains a deformation $\tilde Y$ of $Y$ and is smooth near $\tilde Y$, or is locally empty, that means that there are no $\psi$-associative submanifold close enough to $Y$.
-In the first case, $\tilde Y$ is isolated among $\psi$-associative submanifolds isotopic to $ Y$.} \bpr Consider $Y$ a smooth closed associative submanifold in a manifold $M$ equipped with a closed $G_2$-structure $(\phi,g)$.
+Then there is a neighbourhood $V$ of $Y$, such that for every generic closed $G_2$-structure $\psi$ close enough to $\phi$, the subset of elements of $\bm_{Y,\psi}$ lying in $V$ is a finite set, possibly empty.} \bpr Consider $Y$ a smooth closed associative submanifold in a manifold $M$ equipped with a closed $G_2$-structure $(\phi,g)$.
 We modify the former map $F$ defined in (\ref{F}) in the following way.
-For every normal section $\sigma \in \Gamma(Y,\nu)$ and every $G_2$-structure $\psi$, consider
+For every normal section $\sigma \in \Gamma(Y,\nu)$ and every $G_2$-structure $\phi'$, consider

-Here the exponential map corresponds to the fixed metric $g$, whereas $\nu_\sigma$, the normal vector bundle over $\exp_\sigma (Y)$, depends now on the metric associated to $\psi$, as does $\chi$.
+Here the exponential map corresponds to the fixed metric $g$, whereas $\nu_\sigma$, the normal vector bundle over $\exp_\sigma (Y)$, depends now on the metric associated to $\phi'$, as does $\chi_{\phi'}$.
 We will differentiate $F(0,.)$ in the direction of $\bz^3(M)$, the subspace of smooth closed 3-forms on $M$.
 Recall that the set of 3-forms defining a $G_2$-structure is open in $\Omega^3(M)$, hence for every $\psi \in \bz^3(M)$ with small enough norm, $\phi + \psi $ still defines a closed $G_2$-structure.
 Let $(\phi_t)_{t\in [0,1]}$ be a smooth path of closed $G_2$-structures, with $\phi_0 = \phi$.
 In formula (\ref{star}), the local orthonormal trivializations $\eta_k$ of the tangent bundle $TM$ are orthonormal for the metric $g_t$ associated to $\phi_t$, consequently we have to choose them as functions of $t$.
 On the other hand, we can keep $\omega$ constant.
 Hence $F(0,\phi_t) = \sum_k ( \eta_k(t)\wedge \omega) \lrcorner {*}_t\phi_t \otimes \eta_k(t)$, where ${*}_t$ denotes the Hodge star for $g_t$.
 Since $\omega\lrcorner {*}\phi=0$, at $t=0$ the two terms in the derivative containing $\nabla_{\dsurdt} \eta_k$ vanish, and we have